guerillaxgardener/reading-notes/class-07.md

 ### THIS (THE KEYWORD)

-Commonly used inside functions and objects.
+>Commonly used inside functions and objects.
 Refers to object in which the function operates.

+Q. How does the term this differ when reference an object literal versus a Constructor function?

+1. Within an OBJECT LITERAL, 'this' refers to the object that it's being used within itself.

+2. Within a CONSTRUCTOR FUNCTION, 'this' is referring to whichever object is being called by 'new' keyword to be instantiated, aka the object that "owns" that code.

 ### Arrays are objects

 * They are a special type of object holding related set of key/value pairs (like all objects)
 * key for all values are their corresponding index values

-### Three groups of Built-In Objects
+### Three groups of Built-In JavaScript Objects

-1. Document Object Model: creates a model of the current web page.
+1. ___Document Object Model:___ creates a model of the current web page.

-2. Browser Object Model: creates a model of browser tab/window
+2. ___Browser Object Model:___ creates a model of browser tab/window

-3. Global JavaScript Objects: Group of objects often starting with capital letter.
+3. ___Global JavaScript Objects:___ Group of objects often starting with capital letter.

-* string: working with strings

-* number: working with numbers

-* boolean: working with boolean values

-* date: handle dates

-* math: calculations

-* regex: match patterns in strings

 <===== [BACK!](README.md)